 Starting a new school year can be an exciting time, but also an anxious one for many kids.
-With the challenges of the pandemic disruptions during the last academic year, not to mention a new classroom and teacher to get used to, and in some cases even a new school to navigate around, this year may feel even more overwhelming than usual after a long summer break.
+With the challenges of a new classroom and teacher to get used to, and in some cases even a new school to navigate around, this year may feel even more overwhelming than usual after a long summer break.
 Even though some back to school anxiety is normal, implementing a few small tips can really help ease your child’s stress.

 Talk Through Any Worries